PyChina/weekly/content/Issue/issue-375.md

 - [在 Raspberry Pi 上用 Python 构建 CO₂ 监视器](https://pycoders.com/link/1933/web)
     + NATHAN GOLDBAUM

-“I’ve definitely experienced situations where I had to sit in a room with lots of people and felt more and more tired the longer I spent in the room.
-I had never considered that this is more than just being bored, that there might be a physiological reason for this feeling.”
+"I've definitely experienced situations where I had to sit in a room with lots of people and felt more and more tired the longer I spent in the room.
+I had never considered that this is more than just being bored, that there might be a physiological reason for this feeling."

 (`是也乎:`